Walker's Thoughts About Sexuality and Christianity

 Social taboos, the power of religion, class differences among African Americans, and the complex nature of female sexuality are the themes that drive Ms. Walker's fiction.
 Her ultimate dream has long been to walk into a public library and find her works traditionally published and wedged between those of Alice and Margaret Walker.

 Currently, Ms. Walker markets her fiction, resides in Atlanta, Georgia, and travels the country for an employer.
-She has a son named Chad (wrestler Stitch Sypher/Stitch Osiris, pictured at right).
+She has a son named Chad (wrestler Stitch Sypher, Stitch Osiris, and Chad Skywalker, pictured at right).